-Name of the Applications Selected 1 Pass per centage
+Name of the Applications Selected Pass percentage

-Programme (refer to question received Male Female Male Female
+Programme received Male Female Male Female

+(refer to question

 no. 4)

 B.A.

 M.A.

 Ph.D.

 D.Litt.

 Name of the % of students % of students % of students % of students

 Programme from the same from other from universities form other

 (refer to university universities outside the State countries

 question no. within the

 4) State

 BA

 MA

 Ph.D.

 D Litt.